 - 1 Scallion - Optional

-- White Sesame Seeds - Optional
+- 1 teaspoon White Sesame Seeds - Optional

 Instructions

-- Place the chicken thighs smooth side down.
+- Heat the vegetable oil in a pan over medium heat.
+Place the chicken thighs smooth side down.
 Cook for 4-5 minutes until golden brown, then flip and cook for another 2 minutes.
 Remove the chicken from the pan and set aside.

 - In a small bowl, mix mirin, sake, and soy sauce.